ACEnglish/truvari/docs/api/truvari.examples.rst

 Filtering Variants
 ------------------

-The `truvari.Matcher` provides parameters for filtering variants, such as minimum or maximum SV sizes.
+The `truvari.VariantParams` provides parameters for filtering variants, such as minimum or maximum SV sizes.

 .. code-block:: python

-    matcher = truvari.Matcher(sizemin=200, sizemax=500)
+    matcher = truvari.VariantParams(sizemin=200, sizemax=500)
     vcf = truvari.VariantFile("input.vcf.gz", matcher=matcher)
     # Retrieve all variant records within sizemin and sizemax
     results = [entry for entry in vcf if not entry.size_filter()]